USAID helps rangers use GPS to combat animal poaching at the national park.

 USAID provides Congolese farmers with seeds and tools that increase cassava production.

 USAID provides humanitarian assistance to people affected by conflict in eastern Congo.

 Clinics treat the physical and mental wounds of rape survivors, and teach crafts to boost their incomes.

 About Democratic Republic of the Congo

 In November 2011, the people of the Democratic Republic of Congo (DRC) voted in their second national election since independence.
-While these elections are critically important in DRC, the country—with a population of over 71 million—faces multiple challenges.
+While these elections are critically important, the country—with a population of over 71 million—faces multiple challenges.
 Due to the persistent presence of armed groups, ongoing insecurity continues to destabilize eastern DRC.
 Other challenges include rampant corruption, inadequate infrastructure and human resources, and a limited capacity to raise and manage revenues.
-In DRC, USAID is seeking to help establish a more stable democracy with a healthier, better educated population benefiting from peace and security.
+USAID is helping establish a more stable democracy with a healthier, better educated population benefiting from peace and security.